 Mental health affects everyone, yet the social stigma attached to mental health issues keeps so many of our family members, friends, colleagues and neighbors silent.

-Why are we so afraid to take about these issues?
+Why are we so afraid to talk about these issues?

 Each month, our host Matt Gleason invites guests to share how mental illness, suicide, homelessness and incarceration have affected their work or lives.

 On this episode of the Mental Health Download, the CEO of Mental Health Association Oklahoma, Mike Brose, and host Matt Gleason talk with Sophie Pazzo.
 She's a Tulsa teenager who shares her thoughts on the stigma of mental illness, suicide and the critical role teens like her play in making a difference in the community.

 During our Mental Health Download podcast, we usually take on just one of four powerful topics each month.
 Well, during our latest episode we take on all four -- mental illness, suicide, incarceration, and homelessness.
 The reason we're taking on all four topics is because we're talking about New Year's resolutions that won't make you lose weight or help you start exercising, but they will give you opportunities to make a big difference in your community.

 Welcome to the Mental Health Download from Mental Health Association Oklahoma.
 Each month on our program, we take on one of four themes that are too big to ignore: mental illness, suicide, incarceration and homelessness.